VoThinhVuong/FineTune-SiKuBERT-for-mask-filling/README.md

 # Results
 * Masked files are put into masked_data folder.
-* data.txt is the combination of a masked files.
+* data.txt is the combination of all masked files.